CV

 Marco Dos Santos, Albert Q. Jiang, Wenda Li, Mateja Jamnik

-AI for Math Workshop at ICML 2025 (poster).
+AI for Math Workshop at ICML 2025 (Poster).

 Kimina-Prover Preview: Towards Large Formal Reasoning Models with Reinforcement Learning

-Project Numina & Kimi Team
+Project Numina & Kimi Team.
+Core contributor.

 Preprint.